-BC2 Number and principal country of residence of third parties on whose behalf a client is acting
+AC2 Number and principal country of residence of third parties on whose behalf a client is acting

-4.3.1 Question BC2 collects data on the principal country of residence of third parties on whose behalf a client acts.
+4.3.1 Question AC2 collects data on the principal country of residence of third parties on whose behalf a client acts.

 4.3.2 For example, a legal arrangement cannot form a business relationship or carry out a one-off transaction itself.
-It is the trustee(s) of the trust or general partner(s) of the limited partnership who will enter into a business relationship or carry out the one-off transaction with an accountant on behalf of the legal arrangement and who will be considered to be the client(s).
+It is the trustee(s) of the trust or general partner(s) of the limited partnership who will enter into a business relationship or carry out the one-off transaction with a law firm on behalf of the legal arrangement and who will be considered to be the client(s).
 In line with Article 3 of the Money Laundering Order, the trust or limited partnership will be considered to be the third party on whose behalf the trustee(s) or general partner(s) act(s).

-4.3.3 In these cases the accountant should have identified the persons for whom the client is acting in line with Article 3(2) of the Money Laundering Order.
-Section BD - Use and application of concessions granted by the Money Laundering Order
+4.3.3 In these cases the law firm should have identified the persons for whom the client is acting in line with Article 3(2) of the Money Laundering Order and the guidance provided in section 4 of the AML/CFT/CPF Handbook.
+For ease guidance has been provided below: